Do you ever find that your niche is so crowded, it’s difficult getting the attention your website deserves?

 Influencers are incredible people who have spent a lot of time building expertise and social collateral.

-- Influencer marketing is NOT a marketing tool to use.
+- Influencer marketing is NOT a marketing tool to use and abuse.

 Influential people are humans, just like us.